 In 2009 Payne was investigated for receiving impermissible travel gifts.
 The House Committee on Standards of Official Conduct concluded Representative Payne did not knowingly accept impermissble travel gifts.

 |Jun.
 8, 2009||House Office of Congressional Ethics recommended that the Committee on Standards of Official Conduct further review the allegations|

 |Feb.
 26, 2010||House Committee on Standards of Official Conduct concluded Representative Payne did not knowingly accept impermissble travel gifts|

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Payne is shown as a purple triangle. (analysis methodology)
+Payne is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 3432 (110th): Commission on the Abolition of the Transatlantic Slave Trade Act